scottjparry/scottjparry.github.io/index.md

 [Echoes from the Deep](./pages/Echoes_From_The_Deep): Strategic insights and overarching trends in cloud security.

-[Field Notes](./pages/Field_Notes): Practical, real-world guidance and applied case studies.
+[Snorkelling](./pages/Snorkelling/): Practical, real-world guidance and applied case studies.

 [Deep Dives](./pages/Deep_Dives/): In-depth technical explorations and detailed analyses.